Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model

 Varying the background has almost no effect because the DM parameters are such that the baryonic background always dominate (sizable differences can only be seen in the case on the unrealistically large \sigv).
-For reasonable values of \sigv, we also see that the global halo shape has no strong impact on the angular profile, with a peak found around $\sim 20^\circ$ falling sharply at larger angles, which strongly limits the angular search window.
+For reasonable values of \sigv, we see that the global halo shape has no strong impact on the angular profile of detectable subhalos, with a peak found around $\sim 20^\circ$ falling sharply at larger angles, which strongly limits the angular search window.
 Still, the global halo shape has slightly more impact on the global distribution amplitude, making it slightly more probable to detect subhalos if they are embedded in cored Galactic halo.
-As seen in \citefig{fig:Nvis_vs_JminAndPsi_res1} though, increasing the angular resolution to $1^\circ$ has a more spectacular impact, since this strongly extends the angular distribution of visible point-like subhalos, and also increases the associated amplitude in both the NFW and the cored Galactic halo cases.
-This might tend to indicate that searches of extended objects have slightly more chance to be successful.
+As seen in \citefig{fig:Nvis_vs_JminAndPsi_res1} though, increasing the angular resolution to $1^\circ$ has a more spectacular impact, since this strongly extends the angular distribution of visible pointlike subhalos, and also increases the associated amplitude in both the NFW and the cored Galactic halo cases.
+This might tend to indicate that searches for extended objects are a better strategy than searches for pointlike ones.